ameliejyc/cv/README.md

 Full-stack JavaScript developer at Founders & Coders, a brilliant peer-led web development bootcamp in London.

 I care about accessible web design, writing clean, robust code, and using tech for good.
-Happiest in environments which offer plentiful opportunities for learning.
+Happiest in environments which offer plentiful opportunities for learning and creativity.

 ## TECHNOLOGIES